60+ Oyster card

 - Allow up to 2 weeks to receive your 60+ Oystercard.

 A very common question to TfA’s advice line is how do I renew my 60+ Oystercard?
 You don’t actually need to renew your pass as the expiry date is when you are entitled to an Older Persons Freedom Pass.

 The Freedom Pass is administered by London Councils so you may need to fill out a new application form which you can complete online or pick up from your local Post Office.
 However if you agreed for TfL to share data when you applied for the 60+ Oystercard they will forward your details to London Councils approximately 4 weeks before your 60+ pass is due to expire.
 Your local Council is then responsible for processing your Freedom Pass and will contact you if they require any further information.

-If you are not sure if you agreed for TfL to share your information and would like them to do so then call TfL on 0343 222 1234.
+If you are not sure if you agreed for TfL to share your information and would like them to do so then call TfL on 0343 222 1234 (press option 1 and then option 1).
 You can also contact your local Council to check that they have received the information and are processing your Freedom Pass.

 Transferring your 60+ Oyster pass to a Freedom Pass online